 After nearly ten years of showing that it could run the West Cliff as a successful all year round theatre and arts centre, the Trust contacted the Council with a view to buying the freehold of the theatre outright.
 This was agreed and in 1995, the West Cliff (Tendring) Trust became the new freeholders although the agreement included the stipulation that Francis Golightly would continue to produce the Summer Season on behalf of Tendring District Council until 2001.
 From 2002 the Trustees became responsible for all aspects of the Theatre including putting on the Summer Show.

-As the West Cliff Theatre now celebrates well over 80 years in its present building and almost 120 years in Clacton it is with some pride that the Trust can point to its continuing success.
+As the West Cliff Theatre now celebrates well over 95 years in its present building and over 125 years in Clacton it is with some pride that the Trust can point to its continuing success.
 In all, the West Cliff Theatre is in use for over 300 days a year, something that the founders Bert Graham, Bernard Russell and Will Bentley would have considered a flight of fancy.
 But, no doubt, if the three men were able to come back today, they would be very proud to see what has become of their creation and to see the massive part it now plays in the lives of all who live in Clacton, the wider Tendring area. and increasingly so throughout the whole of Essex.

 “1967 was momentous for me.
 It was my first season as principal comic.
 Bunny Baron had seen me appearing in a small show at Felixstowe the previous summer and he gave me a chance.
 He paid me £45 per week It was also the first year Toni and I were married.
 We’d got wed the previous February, so, all in all, a very happy year.